GuranshGoyal/ResumeAnalyser/README.md

 ---

+## Problems Encountered and their Solutions

+- Identifying appropriate parameters for resume ranking and assigning meaningful weightage to different sections
+	> Conducted thorough research on industry standards and consulted domain experts to determine relevant parameters such as skills, experience, and education
+- Integrating the frontend, particularly handling the import of archive files
+  	> Utilized Python's zipfile module to extract and parse multiple resumes from archive files (ZIP format) and ensured seamless data transfer between the frontend and backend
+- Handling inconsistencies in resume structures and maintaining uniform data processing
+	> Implemented a robust text processing pipeline that included tokenization, lemmatization, and stopword removal to clean and standardize extracted text.
+Utilized libraries like nltk and spaCy to ensure uniform processing across different resume formats.

+---

 ## License

 This project is protected under the [MIT](https://choosealicense.com/licenses/mit/#) License.
 For more details, please refer to the [LICENSE](https://choosealicense.com/licenses/) site.